pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 ## 3.1 User Journey
 A user opens the Ping Pong Game on their device and is greeted with a visually engaging home screen featuring a playful ping pong theme.
 The title of the game is displayed along with a prominent “Play” button.
 Curious and excited, the user clicks on the Play button to begin.
 Next, the user is taken to a game mode selection screen, where they can choose between One Player and Two Players.
 If the user wants to play alone, they select One Player, where they will compete against the computer.
 If they want to play with a friend, they select Two Players.
 In the case of Two Player mode, the system asks both players to enter their names.
 After entering the names, they proceed further.
 The controls are clearly shown: Player 1 uses W and S keys, while Player 2 uses the Up and Down arrow keys.
-After selecting the mode, the user moves to the level selection screen, where they choose the difficulty of the game — Easy, Medium, or Hard — depending on their comfort level.
 The difficulty affects the speed of the ball and the gameplay intensity.
 Once the level is selected, the game starts.
 A rectangular game area appears with two paddles and a moving ball.
 A scoreboard is displayed at the top, showing the current scores of both players.
 The user controls their paddle and tries to hit the ball back and forth.
 Each time a player misses the ball, the opponent gains a point.
 A sound effect plays whenever the ball hits a paddle, enhancing the gaming experience.
 During the game, the user can press ‘P’ to pause or ‘ESC’ to exit if needed.
 As the game continues, the scoreboard updates dynamically.
 When one of the players reaches 5 points, the game ends, and a winner screen is displayed showing the winner’s name and final score.
 Finally, the user can press ‘R’ to replay, which brings them back to the home screen, ready to start a new game.